The Stone Tape: Cultural significance

 The Stone Tape remains well-regarded to this day.
 Roger Fulton, writing in The Encyclopedia of TV Science Fiction, calls it "arguably the most creepy drama ever seen on television".
 The writer and critic Kim Newman regards it as "one of the masterpieces of genre television, an authentic alliance of mind-stretching science fiction concepts with horror and suspense plot mechanics".
 Writer and member of The League of Gentlemen Jeremy Dyson feels that The Stone Tape "strikes a note that it just circumnavigates your intellect and gets you on a much deeper level [...] it just has this impact on you, rather like being in the room itself.
 Extraordinary piece of work."
 Writer Grant Morrison recalled The Stone Tape as "really creepy and very memorable.
 Just brilliant images.
 That scared the hell out of me!"
 Sergio Angelini, writing for the British Film Institute's Screenonline, has said that "The Stone Tape stands as perhaps his (Nigel Kneale's) finest single work in the genre."
 Lez Cooke, in his book British Television Drama: A History, has praised the play as "one of the most imaginative and intelligent examples of the horror genre to appear on British television, a single play to rank alongside the best of Play for Today".

-A BBC radio play was produced in 2015 written by Matthew Graham and Peter Strickland.
-It features a cameo from Jane Asher.

 The Stone Tape and other works by Kneale are analysed as part of the 2016 book 'The Weird and the Eerie' by cultural theorist Mark Fisher.

 The Stone Tape and Kneale are referenced by Anthony Horowitz in his novel The Word Is Murder.
 In the book, he compares an old house to the one appearing in the movie, and he states how much of an inspiration Kneale has been for him.

+Radio adaptation

+A BBC audio play was produced in 2015, adapted for radio by writer Matthew Graham and director Peter Strickland.
+The adaptation utilizes binaural sound design and production, and includes new music by James Cargill of Broadcast.
+It first aired on BBC Radio 4 as part of its Fright Night programming, and features a cameo from original television production cast member Jane Asher.